niravnmore/softskills_assignment/README.md

 The sandwich technique can be implemented while denying someone.
 First, you need to tell them politely you are able to understand their situation of problem.
 Next, you can say a clear no along with the reason of your denial.
 Further, you may provide the person with another alternative.

+## Campus to Corporate

+### Transition from Campus to Corporate

+- It is a transformation of an individual from a student lifestyle to a lifestyle of a working professional.
+- It is about understanding the do's and dont's of a corporate lifestyle in order to gain success in a profession.

+### Skills to Emphasize Personal Brand

+- Establishing and promoting what you stand for.
+- It is important to make yourself differ from others in a better way.
+- Elements of personal branding that should be taken care of
+        1. Etiquette
+        2. Communication
+        3. Body Language
+        4. Dressing and Grooming

+#### Etiquette essentials for your success

+**Social Etiquette**
+- Creating first impression
+- First impression may not be a last impression
+- First impression is definetly a lasting impression
+- Psycologically we are too busy with validating the first impression rather than evaluating the second impression
+- It takes a lot of efforts to change a first impression

+**Phone Etiquette**
+- Promote yourself as a professional
+- Try to introduce yourself properly during a phone call
+- Watch your tone
+- Think before you say, you should be vaery clear what you want to say
+- If possible prepare your script beforehand to avoid thinking during the phone call about what to speak
+- Avoid any distractions

+**Email Etiquette**
+- 4C's for written communication
+1. Complete
+2. Clear
+3. Courteous and polite
+4. Concise

+**Dressing and Grooming**
+- You should always wear clothes appropriate for the place, situation and occasion.
+- Dressing inappropriately reflects poor manners
+- Dressing inappropriately shows you do not care about yourself
+- Dressing inappropriately also shows you are ignorant or arrogant
+- 4A's for getting ready for any place
+1. Appropriate - wear clothes appropriate for the place, situation and occasion
+2. Authentic - wear what suits you and displays your own attributes and reflects your identity
+3. Attractive - every thing should be in sync and organized
+4. Affordable - it should be within your affordable range

+**Body language**
+- Posture
+- Use of hands
+- Eye Contact
+- Gestures
+- More than half of what is understood is body language